dram1964/cloudarchitect/docs/ml/llm/readme.md

 producing plausible answers, but also accurate answers.
 - Prompt Engineering: the skill to know how to best provide prompts to LLMs to produce better responses
+    - 'If you don't know the answer, say so.'
+Used to avoid hallucinations.
 - Context Engineering: as prompt engineering skills become more widespread, context engineering became the next key-skill for optimising LLMs.
 Involves providing the correct domain-specific tokens for optimising responses.